-The size of the image on your screen depends on the pixel height and width of the image, on the zoom level, and on your monitor settings.
-As a result, an image may display as a different size on your screen than when it is printed.
+The size of an image onscreen depends on the pixel height and width of the image, on the zoom level, and on your monitor settings.
+As a result, the size of the image may appear different on your screen and in print.